mateusfavarin/c1/doc/issues.md

 ### Hog Wild

-- crash skips the 'look back at camera and then jump on hog' animation sequence that typically begins hog levels
 - player angle isn't locked after a respawn from a checkpoint
 - some wumpas remain on screen